Ground source heat pumps

 • Aftercare - Does your installer and the heat pump manufacturer offer aftercare and technical support?
 Heat pumps do operate differently to gas boilers and it’s always helpful to know someone is just a phone call away if you have a question or you’re unsure if your system is working correctly.

 At Thermal Earth, we are MCS accredited, along with all our products.
-Our inhouse design team, will also work with you every step of the way to design the most efficient system for your property.
+Our in-house design team will also work with you every step of the way to design the most efficient system for your property.
 As our systems are also enabled with remote diagnostics, we are able to see how your system is performing and often correct any faults without ever needing to carry out a call out (saving you having to wait at home for an Engineer).

 How much does a Ground source heat pump cost?